 Over time, things become complicated.
 Our ability to express ourselves is not restricted to only words and media.
 Our actions and the right to protest are also forms of expression.

-· Cohen v.
-California, 403 U.S. 15 (1971): Speech deemed offensive or vulgar may not be prohibited when used as a form of expression, like political protest.
+- Cohen v.
+California, 403 U.S. 15 (1971): Speech deemed offensive or vulgar may not be prohibited when used as a form of expression, like a political protest.

-· Virginia Board of Pharmacy v.
-Virginia Consumer Council, 425 U.S. 748 (1976): The state may not prevent or restrict businesses and professionals from advertising their product or service.
+- Virginia Board of Pharmacy v.
+Virginia Consumer Council, 425 U.S. 748 (1976): The state may not prevent or restrict businesses and professionals from advertising their products or service.

 What is not free speech?

-· Hazelwood School District v.
-Kuhlmeier, 484 U.S. 260 (1988): The first amendment does not prevent a school from censoring student journalists.
+- Hazelwood School District v.
+Kuhlmeier, 484 U.S. 260 (1988): The 1st Amendment does not prevent a school from censoring student journalists.
 The school has the right to prevent the publication of articles in a school newspaper.

-In modern times, new issues have come to bare.
+In modern times, new issues have arisen.
 To some degree, social norms have changed.
-What was once deemed acceptable speech, no longer is.
-Similarly, many taboos of the past, like sexual innuendo, is now perfectly acceptable.
+What was once deemed acceptable speech no longer is.

 Technology has also changed how we receive information.
-For example, the issue around the distribution of obscene material can longer be argued.
+For example, the issue of the distribution of obscene material can longer be argued.
 The internet has made it impossible to regulate pornography.